archcoding-books/papers/distributed_system/raft/raft.md

 derstandability.Itmustbepossibleforalargeaudienceto
 understand the algorithm comfortably.
-In addition, it must be possible to develop intuitions about the algorithm, so that system builders can make the extensions that are in- evitable in real-world implementations.
+In addition, it must be possible to develop intuitions about the algorithm, so that system builders can make the extensions that are in evitable in real-world implementations.

 There were numerous points in the design of Raft where we had to choose among alternative approaches.
 In these situations we evaluated the alternatives based on
-understandability: how hard is it to explain each alterna- tive (for example, how complex is its state space, and does it have subtle implications?), and how easy will it be for a reader to completely understand the approach and its im- plications?
+understandability: how hard is it to explain each alterna tive (for example, how complex is its state space, and does it have subtle implications?), and how easy will it be for a reader to completely understand the approach and its implications?

-We recognize that there is a high degree of subjectiv- ity in such analysis; nonetheless, we used two techniques that are generally applicable.
-The first technique is the well-known approach of problem decomposition: wher- ever possible, we divided problems into separate pieces that could be solved, explained, and understood relatively independently.
+We recognize that there is a high degree of subjectivity in such analysis; nonetheless, we used two techniques that are generally applicable.
+The first technique is the well-known approach of problem decomposition: wherever possible, we divided problems into separate pieces that could be solved, explained, and understood relatively independently.
 For example, in Raft we separated leader election, log replication, safety, and membership changes.

 Our second approach was to simplify the state space by reducing the number of states to consider, making the system more coherent and eliminating nondeterminism